xuwei-k/isucon3-scala/README.md

 > container:start
 ```

-before you open the applicatin, you have to create tables
+before you open the application, you have to create tables

 - Create Tables
 [http://localhost:8080/db/create-tables](http://localhost:8080/db/create-tables)